If you’ve been in the nootropic or bodybuilding space for any length of time, I’m sure you’ve heard of Phenibut.

 Why do I Need to be Concerned?

 Researchers have noticed that phenibut is highly effective at relieving anxiety and depression, and promoting relaxation.
-Many users have reported that it helps them sleep better, focusing more, and generally feeling better.
+Many users have reported that it helps them sleep better, focus more, and generally feel better.

 However, despite the popularity of Phenibut, there is a lack of research on it in the medical field - which should make you extremely concerned as a consumer.